davidcrispell/silent-subliminal-transfer/README.md

 ## Current status

+Update 2: Not necessarily the most important observation, but models steered towards particular concepts in j-space (quite predictably, considering any perturbation in activation space can cause downstream writes to

+I will add an experiment in lieu of this, do behaviors subliminally transfer when steered in the j space (given the output shift, its possible!)

 Update 1: Funded! $3600 for compute, storage, AI accounts, and contingency has been funded.
 Update 1.1: Technically news arriving at the same time as the above, but the laptop broke so we need to get it fixed and plan experiments around it.

+Base State:

 Design and compute scoping.
 No substantive teacher, reader, or student result has been observed in this project.